A Guided Unconditional Diffusion Model to Synthesize and Inpaint Radio Galaxies from FIRST, MGCLS and Radio Zoo: Results

 \subsection{General statistics}

-To assess the performance of our network, we compare the statistical distributions of 10,000 generated samples with those of the 10,000 real data chosen randomly.
+To assess the performance of our network, we compare the statistical distributions of 10,000 generated sampled images with those of the 10,000 real data chosen randomly.

 Figure~\ref{fig:brightest_pix_val} presents the distribution of the brightest pixel values extracted from each image, comparing the real dataset (blue) with the generated samples (red).
 Both distributions extend from roughly 40 to the saturation limit near 255, and both display a strong increase in frequency toward the upper end of the dynamic range.
 The histograms overlap across most intensity bins, indicating that the model captures the general behavior of the brightest-pixel distribution.
 A noticeable difference appears at the highest intensity values, where the generated samples show a higher occurrence of saturated or near-saturated pixels.
 This suggests that the model slightly overestimates the frequency of very bright peaks compared to the real data, while still reproducing the overall statistical shape of the distribution.
+We can see that the real distribution exhibits jagged edge.
+It is likely due to the converstion of the data to the float format.

 The Figure~\ref{fig:pix_val} presents the overall pixel value distributions.
 Both real and generated images exhibit a similar range and align well at the lower and upper extremes.
 The generated distribution closely follows the real one but appears smoother, particularly at the lower end, where the sharp decline observed in real images is not fully reproduced.
 The steep decline at the low-intensity end of the distribution can be attributed to the large fraction of empty or near-zero pixels, while the sharp rise at the high-intensity end is primarily driven by pixel saturation in the images (see Figure~\ref{fig:ex_data}).
 Following this initial decrease, a secondary excess is observed, which is associated with diffuse emission and fainter pixels located at the outskirts of galaxies.
 The generated samples exhibit an enhanced contribution in this regime, indicating that the network produces a larger fraction of low-surface-brightness emission compared to the real data.